Developers aren’t launching new code quickly enough – and blame burdensome testing and quality assurance processes for holding them back.

 Previous research by Rollbar has highlighted the tedium faced by developers in trying to snare bugs before their software hits the production line.
-A survey from the company in February found that 88% of developers feel, and that catching bugs and errors took up too much of their time.
+A survey from the company in February found that 88% of developers feel traditional error-monitoring tools fall short, and that catching bugs and errors took up too much of their time.

 Yet technical processes aren’t solely to blame.
 Close to a third (30%) of survey respondents said their team was too small to make more frequent deployments possible.

 Budget limitations were to blame for 16% of respondents, while 15% reported that their organization relied on “traditional methodologies” that “didn’t sync with their development plans”, and/or inaccurate project management (13%).

 A tenth of the Rollbar survey group said that lack of leadership was holding them back from innovating more quickly, and nearly as many (9%) said their ambitions were being scuppered by an absence of a long-term vision within their organization.